 Example Sentences

-- The designer chose a tasteful color palette that created a warm and inviting atmosphere.
+- The designer chose a tasteful color palette that created a warm and inviting atmosphere for the lobby.

-- Her outfit was tasteful and elegant, perfect for the formal event.
+- Her outfit was tasteful and elegant, making a strong impression at the formal event without feeling overdone.

 - The house was decorated in a tasteful manner that blended modern and traditional elements seamlessly.